 This updated notice is effective beginning on September 23, 2013 and the Plan is required to comply with the terms of this notice.
-However, the Plan reserves the right to change its privacy practices and to apply the changes to any PHI received or maintained by the Plan prior to that
+However, the Plan reserves the right to change its privacy practices and to apply the changes to any PHI received or maintained by the Plan prior to that date.

-This notice is written to inform you of the Plan's obligation to maintain the privacy of your PHI. date.
 If a privacy practice is changed, a revised version of this notice will be provided to you and to all past and present participants and beneficiaries for whom the Plan still maintains PHI.